-AVISE[®] SLE Monitor
+AVISE® SLE Monitor

-AVISE[®] SLE Monitor is a blood test that employs CB-CAPs technology and is intended to assess the condition of a patient that has been diagnosed with SLE.
-It offers a unique combination of biomarkers that measure for EC4d, which has shown greater accuracy in tracking disease activity than C3 and C4, and PC4d, which is associated with thrombosis risk in SLE.
-AVISE[®] SLE Monitor offers additional insight into a patient's disease activity as well as possible adverse events.
+AVISE® SLE Monitor is a blood test that employs CB-CAPs technology and is intended to assess the condition of a patient that has been diagnosed with SLE.
+It offers a unique combination of biomarkers that measure for EC4d, which has shown greater accuracy in tracking disease activity than C3 and C4, which is associated with thrombosis risk in SLE.
+AVISE® SLE Monitor offers additional insight into a patient's disease activity as well as possible adverse events.
 Rheumatologists have limited methods for evaluating the extent of disease activity taking place inside the body of an SLE patient.
-They rely on imperfect biomarkers, overt symptoms or flares and patient reported history, all of which leave the rheumatologists looking for greater insights.
-In surveys conducted with SLE patients, it has been reported that patients tend to under report their symptoms and many healthcare providers are unaware of this bias.
-AVISE[®] SLE Monitor demonstrates correlation to SLE disease activity and is therefore designed to enable rheumatologists to effectively assess and optimize therapeutic intervention in patients diagnosed with SLE.
-Additionally, AVISE[®] SLE Monitor measures EC4d, anti-C1q, C3, C4 and anti-dsDNA which can assist physicians with managing their lupus nephritis patients.
-Depending on disease severity, our AVISE[®] SLE Monitor testing product may be utilized by patients multiple times a year and throughout their lives.
-We believe AVISE[®] SLE Monitor will play an increasingly important role in the management of SLE patients and further solidify the role and relationship of AVISE[®] testing products for these patients.
+They rely on imperfect biomarkers, overt symptoms or flares and patient reported history.
+All of these leave the rheumatologists looking for greater insights, especially in cases where patients under report their symptoms, a bias which healthcare providers may not fully appreciate.
+AVISE® SLE Monitor demonstrates correlation to SLE disease activity and is therefore designed to enable rheumatologists to effectively assess and optimize therapeutic intervention in patients diagnosed with SLE.
+Additionally, AVISE® SLE Monitor measures EC4d, anti-C1q, C3, C4 and anti-dsDNA which can assist physicians with managing their lupus nephritis patients.
+Depending on disease severity, our AVISE® SLE Monitor testing product may be utilized by patients multiple times a year and throughout their lives.
+We believe AVISE® SLE Monitor will play an increasingly important role in the management of SLE patients and further solidify the role and relationship of AVISE® testing products for these patients.

-AVISE[®] MTX
+AVISE® MTX

-AVISE[®] MTX is a patented and validated blood test that precisely measures blood levels of MTXPG, the active metabolite of methotrexate linked to disease control in RA patients.
+AVISE® MTX is a patented and validated blood test that precisely measures blood levels of MTXPG, the active metabolite of methotrexate linked to disease control in RA patients.
 There is large variability in the way patients absorb and metabolize methotrexate, leaving rheumatologists unsure of what steps to take when a patient has an inadequate response.
 Methotrexate is the most widely prescribed drug by rheumatologists in the treatment of RA.
-Measuring MTXPGs allows rheumatologists to identify patients presenting with inadequate exposure to methotrexate enabling them to optimize dosing and achieve therapeutic levels commensurate with adequate disease control.
+Measuring MTXPGs allows rheumatologists to identify patients presenting with inadequate exposure to methotrexate, enabling them to optimize dosing and achieve therapeutic levels commensurate with adequate disease control.
 When faced with a patient who is not responding to methotrexate therapy, the options include increasing the dose, switching to a parenteral delivery method and/or advancing to a more costly biologic therapy.
-AVISE[®] MTX provides crucial information as to whether a patient has achieved MTXPG blood levels consistent with an appropriate response to methotrexate, also known as the therapeutic level, or if the MTXPG blood levels are too low to produce adequate effects.
-AVISE[®] MTX can allow rheumatologists to make more informed therapeutic decisions in their efforts to optimize methotrexate therapy and give patients their best chance at achieving an optimal response.
+AVISE® MTX provides crucial information as to whether a patient has achieved MTXPG blood levels consistent with an appropriate response to methotrexate, also known as the therapeutic level, or if the MTXPG blood levels are too low to produce adequate effects.
+MTXPG blood levels are actionable clinical utility checkpoints and can help clinicians identify causes for a lack of response to methotrexate, such as poor activation to active metabolites, underexposure secondary to poor absorption or poor compliance, all of which are limiting factors to the achievement of a robust clinical response with this first-line treatment.
+AVISE® MTX can allow rheumatologists to make more informed therapeutic decisions in their efforts to optimize methotrexate therapy and give patients their best chance at achieving an optimal response.

-AVISE[®] HCQ
+AVISE® HCQ